Oregon: Taxes and budgets

 Oregon's biennial state budget, $2.6 billion in 2017, comprises General Funds, Federal Funds, Lottery Funds, and Other Funds.

 Oregon is one of only five states that have no sales tax.
 Oregon voters have been resolute in their opposition to a sales tax, voting proposals down each of the nine times they have been presented.
 The last vote, for 1993's Measure 1, was defeated by a 75–25% margin.

 The state also has a minimum corporate tax of only $150 a year, amounting to 5.6% of the General Fund in the 2005–07 biennium; data about which businesses pay the minimum is not available to the public.
 As a result, the state relies on property and income taxes for its revenue.
 Oregon has the fifth highest personal income tax in the nation.
 According to the U.S. Census Bureau, Oregon ranked 41st out of the 50 states in taxes per capita in 2005 with an average amount paid of 1,791.45.

 A few local governments levy sales taxes on services: the city of Ashland, for example, collects a 5% sales tax on prepared food.

 The City of Portland imposes an Arts Education and Access Income Tax on residents over 18—a flat tax of $35 collected from individuals earning $1,000 or more per year and residing in a household with an annual income exceeding the federal poverty level.
 The tax funds Portland school teachers, and art focused non-profit organizations in Portland.

-The State of Oregon also allows transit district to levy an income tax on employers and the self-employed.
+The State of Oregon also allows transit districts to levy an income tax on employers and the self-employed.
 The State currently collects the tax for TriMet and the Lane Transit District.

 Oregon is one of six states with a revenue limit.
 The "kicker law" stipulates that when income tax collections exceed state economists' estimates by two percent or more, any excess must be returned to taxpayers.
 Since the enactment of the law in 1979, refunds have been issued for seven of the eleven biennia.
 In 2000, Ballot Measure 86 converted the "kicker" law from statute to the Oregon Constitution, and changed some of its provisions.

 Federal payments to county governments that were granted to replace timber revenue when logging in National Forests was restricted in the 1990s, have been under threat of suspension for several years.
 This issue dominates the future revenue of rural counties, which have come to rely on the payments in providing essential services.

 55% of state revenues are spent on public education, 23% on human services (child protective services, Medicaid, and senior services), 17% on public safety, and 5% on other services.

+Oregon has had a $15 bicycle tax for each new bicycles over $200 since 2018.
+Oregon is the only state in the nation with a bicycle excise tax.